-Although you can browse through most of these Web Sites without giving any information about yourself, personal information will be requested from you when you contact the EIT on our website.
+Although you can browse through most of this website without giving any information about yourself, personal information will be requested from you when you contact the EIT on our website.
 Using the "Contact" button activates your e-mail software and invites you to send your comments to a specific functional mailbox.

 When you send such a message, your personal data is collected only to the extent necessary to reply.
 If the management team of the mailbox is unable to answer your question, it will forward your e-mail to another service within the EIT or to any other European Union institution or body.
 You will be informed, via e-mail, about which service your question has been forwarded to.